stcucufa/epistrophy/doc/manual.md

     delegate object itself as `this`).
 Recall that the fiber instance itself is the parent of the child fiber.
-* `seq` is a special case of spawning and joining: it spawns a child fiber and yield, with the child fiber beginning _immediately_ (even before any other child fibers that may have been spawned in the same instant), resuming when the child has ended with the child value.
+* `seq` is a special case of spawning and joining: it spawns a child fiber and yields, with the child fiber beginning _immediately_ (even before any other child fibers that may have been spawned in the same instant), resuming when the child has ended with the child value.
 In effect, the parent fiber behaves as if the child fiber instructions had been inserted in its own list of instructions.